AgenticMath: Enhancing LLM Reasoning via Agentic-based Math Data Generation: AgenticMath: Multi-Agent Design for Math Reasoning

 \subsection{Stage 4: Synthetic Data Evaluation}

 In this stage, the scoring and curation framework from Stage~1 is extended to problem–solution pairs.
 The evaluation targets the synthetic set \(\mathcal{D}^{\text{sol}}_{\text{ref}} = \{(q_j^{\text{ref}}, a_j^{\text{sol}})\}_{j=1}^{K}\).
 Each pair is judged along three dimensions—clarity of the problem, correctness of the solution, and completeness of reasoning.
 Scores are further stabilized using the Score Transition Matrix and refined through \(k\)-NN consistency checks.
 To build a high-quality and diverse subset, a ranking-based selection is applied instead of a fixed threshold.
 Pairs are first sorted by quality and grouped into discrete score levels.
-Within each group, ranking is refined by long-tail diversity, favoring samples that are more distant in the embedding space and thus add unique information.
-Selection proceeds from high to low quality, with diversity guiding intra-group choice, until \(L=15{,}000\) pairs are collected.
+We first group all samples by quality score (from 5 down to 0) and select groups in descending order.
+When the remaining quota falls within a group larger than needed, we rank samples inside that group using the long-tail diversity score.
+This strategy ensures that we always take the highest-quality data available while promoting diversity when selecting from oversized groups.
 This yields the curated dataset \(\mathcal{D}_{\text{selected}}^{\text{sol}} = \{(q_j^{\text{ref}}, a_j^{\text{sol}})\}_{j=1}^{L}\).
 The final training dataset combines this curated set with the seed-based solutions: \(\mathcal{D}_{\text{final}} = \mathcal{D}_{\text{selected}}^{\text{sol}} \cup \mathcal{D}^{\text{sol}}_{\text{seed}}\), ensuring both rigor and diversity for downstream fine-tuning.